Published 16:21 IST, August 2nd 2024

 Post-2014: Increased to 7 crore filers, with 2.1 crore paying taxes (PIB).

-Aligning the Wealth and Tax Pyramids
+Aligning Wealth and Tax Pyramids

 Conclusion: A Call for Collective Participation